EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 UAE mortgage rates track the US Federal Reserve because of the AED-USD peg.
 Any movement in the Fed funds rate flows through to the CBUAE base rate within 24 hours, which then flows through to EIBOR over the following days and weeks.

-As of May 2026, market expectations (Fed funds futures) price in one to two further Fed cuts through the end of 2026.
+Market expectations (Fed funds futures) price in one to two further Fed cuts through the end of 2026.
 If those cuts materialise, UAE mortgage rates could fall by a corresponding amount.
-A 0.50% fall in EIBOR would reduce the reversion rate on a variable mortgage from the current 4.94% (EIBOR + 1.25%) to approximately 4.44%.
+A 0.50% fall in EIBOR would reduce the reversion rate on a variable mortgage from the current 5.16% (EIBOR + 1.25%) to approximately 4.66%.
 On a AED 1.2 million loan over 25 years, that is a saving of approximately AED 350 per month.

 The risk scenario is the one that US inflation data has introduced periodically through 2025: a resurgence in US price growth that causes the Fed to pause or reverse its cutting cycle.
 If that happens, EIBOR stays flat or rises, and UAE variable mortgage rates do not fall.
 Fixed-rate borrowers would be insulated; variable-rate borrowers would see no benefit.